-These goals often take shape in the form of New Year’s Resolutions.
-Despite their cultural importance, resolutions — let’s face it — have become the butt of many jokes in early January.
+Our goals often take shape in the form of New Year’s resolutions.
+Despite their cultural importance, resolutions — let’s face it — have become the butt of many jokes.
 Dedicated gym-goers complain about the rush of ‘resolutioners’ using the gym every January, only to taper off as the weeks roll by.
-Google searches for diets, gym visits, and goal-setting increase as a new year dawns.
-Many of us, reflecting on a less-than-ideal 2021, strive to become completely different people in 2022, embodying the saying, ‘new year, new me.’
-However, statistics show that only about 8-10% of people achieve their goals each year.
+Meanwhile, Google searches for diets, gym visits and goal-setting increase as a new year dawns.
+Many of us, reflecting on a less-than-ideal previous year, strive to become completely different people when the ball drops, embodying the old saying, “new year, new me!”
+Unfortunately, statistics show that only about 8-10% of people achieve their goals each year.

 Why is this?

 This week's blog considers the science and psychology behind New Year’s resolutions and explores why humans often fail to keep their yearly goals.
-Looking at the findings of prominent psychologists and recent research studies, we dive into the annual cultural tradition that humans have been partaking in for over 4000 years.
+Looking at the findings of prominent psychologists and recent research studies, we dive into the annual cultural tradition to find out what’s going on.

 Success and Failure Rates: Keeping Resolutions Over the First 6 Months

-Professor & Chair of Psychology at the University of Scranton, John C Norcross, has written on the science behind New Year's resolutions for decades.
-Amongst his research that spans from 1978-2020, Norcross has found that of those who make a New Year’s resolution:
+Professor & Chair of Psychology at the University of Scranton, John C. Norcross, has written about the science behind New Year's resolutions for decades.
+His research, conducted between 1978-2020, shows that of those of us who make a New Year’s resolution:

 - After two weeks, the number drops to 71%.